“Takes one to know one” says the

 September 24, 1992

-Grousing about public employees strikes outsiders as odd in a government town, until they learn that in Springfield, a useless bureaucrat is anyone you know who has a state job that you could like to have.
-Springfieldians rally 'round however when outsiders sneer at state workers.
+Grousing about public employees sby the locals trikes outsiders as odd in a government town, until they learn that in Springfield, a "useless bureaucrat" is anyone you know who has a state job that you could like to have.
+Springfieldians rally 'round, however, when outsiders sneer at state workers.
 Poor performance owes something to poor attitude and poor educations, sure, but it probably owes more to poor law-making and poor management.
 This defense of the state worker is not vigorous but it is a defense.

 I was reminded while strolling about the statehouse complex the other day how much Springfield resembles an ancient Egyptian temple community.
 No, not the stone buildings festooned with bad art.
-I mean the way the city's tens of thousands of bureaucrats constitute a multifarious priesthood whose livelihoods depend on the peasants in the hinterland, whose contributions (they hope) purchase the good favor of the gods that hold sway over them.
+I mean the way the city's tens of thousands of bureaucrats constitute a multifarious priesthood that depends for their livelihoods on the peasants in the hinterland, whose contributions (they hope) purchase the good favor of the gods that hold sway over them.

 The state worker is sometimes likened to—let us not mince words—a parasite that makes no productive contribution to the economy in return for his paycheck.
 The slander applies more accurately to the General Assembly, but whatever its accuracy it has been the majority view of the capital in the rest of Illinois for some time.
 It was voiced most recently by that mean Mike Madigan when he castigated bureaucrats living in Chatham as the real beneficiaries of the state's welfare policies.